Chart Color Schemes

 Population growth drivers in Altona North are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, the estimated population of Altona North is around 14,196.
-This reflects an increase of 1,234 people since the 2021 Census, which reported a population of 12,962.
-The change is inferred from AreaSearch's estimation of the resident population at 13,894 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 465 validated new addresses since the Census date.
-This level of population results in a density ratio of 1,011 persons per square kilometer, relatively in line with averages seen across locations assessed by AreaSearch.
-Altona North's growth rate of 9.5% since the 2021 census exceeded both the SA3 area average (7.1%) and the national average, marking it as a growth leader in the region.
-Overseas migration contributed approximately 73.0% of overall population gains during recent periods.
+Based on AreaSearch's analysis of ABS population updates for the broader area, as of November 2025, the estimated population of Altona North is around 15,328.
+This reflects an increase of 2,366 people since the 2021 Census, which reported a population of 12,962.
+The change was inferred from AreaSearch's estimated resident population of 13,919 in June 2024, based on examination of the latest ABS ERP data release and an additional 465 validated new addresses since the Census date.
+This results in a population density ratio of approximately 1,091 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Altona North's population growth rate of 18.3% since the 2021 Census exceeded both the national average (9.7%) and the state average.
+The primary driver for this growth was overseas migration, contributing approximately 73.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb is expected to grow by 4,391 persons to 2041, reflecting a gain of 28.1% in total over the 17-year period.
+According to aggregated SA2-level projections, the Altona North statistical area (Lv2) is expected to grow by 4,407 persons by 2041, reflecting an overall gain of 18.7% over the 17-year period.

 Frequently Asked Questions - Population